daniel-wrench/reynolds_scales_project/README.md

 - Paper submitted to ApJ, entitled *Statistics of Turbulence in the Solar Wind.
 I. What is the Reynolds Number of the Solar Wind?* Looks at multiple ways of calculating the Reynolds number for a large solar wind dataset.
 Poster and AGU talk are available in the Comms folder. **Insert link**

 ## Current dataset
-- About 15% of proton data missing (and therefore in any derived vars). *Because of this and some anomalously small values, we use *np* in place of *ni* in `src/calculate_analytical_vars.py`*
+- 15% of proton data missing (and therefore in any derived vars). *Because of this and some anomalously small values, we use *np* in place of *ni* in `src/calculate_analytical_vars.py`*
-- About 4% of magnetic field data missing " "
+- 4% of magnetic field data missing
-- About 8% of electron data missing " "
+- 8% of electron data missing
 - Between 17,000-20,000 points available for each variable, depending on % missing

 **Comparing pressure and B & V magnitudes with those from OMNI (available in full raw dataset but not L1 cleaned)**